Russia-Ukraine war: Key things to know about the conflict

-With Russia’s invasion of Ukraine now in its third week, Russian forces appear to be expanding the offensive by striking new areas in the west of the country.
-Russian President Vladimir Putin has approved the recruitment of “volunteers” from Syria and elsewhere to fight in Ukraine.
+Ukrainian President Volodymyr Zelenskyy accused Russia on Saturday of kidnapping the mayor of a city, calling it “a new stage of terror.”
+Russian forces expanded their offensivein Ukraine, hitting new areas in the country’s west.

-The war has forced about than 2.5 million people to flee Ukraine as others try to seek refuge in basements, subway stations and underground shelters.
+The West ramped up economic pressure on Russia, as the U.S. and its allies downgraded Russian’s trade status — the latest in efforts to further isolate Russia for the invasion.

-Ukraine President Volodymyr Zelenskyy, said 100,000 people were evacuated over the past two days during cease-fires in the north and center of the country.
-More evacuations are expected, though repeated attempts to reach the besieged port city of Mariupol in the south have failed under continued Russian shelling.
+The war has forced more than 2.5 million people to flee Ukraine, while others seek refuge in basements, subway stations and underground shelters.

 Here are some key things to know about the war: